vidhuc24/Veritarc-AI/README.md

 ### 🎯 Bootcamp Final Challenge Submission

-This project addresses the bootcamp challenge requirements through 7 comprehensive tasks, building an end-to-end AI application for audit evidence validation.
+This project will address the bootcamp challenge requirements through 7 comprehensive tasks, building an end-to-end AI application for audit evidence validation.

 ---